clindoso/clindoso-gpt-translation-test/gpt-project/_docs/_en/features/scheduling/schedules/schedules-overview.md

 ### Single-day view with hour columns

-If you select a date range of a single day, or if you click the header of a day column, the table displays columns for each hour of that day.
-To change between levels or sort data by shift start in this view, click the {% icon ellipsis_v %} to the right of the date picker.
+If you select a single day using the date picker, or if you click the header of a day column, the table displays columns for each hour of the selected day.
+To change between levels or sort data by shift start in this view, click the {% icon ellipsis_v %} to the right of the date picker and select a new level or click an already selected level to reverse the sorting order.

 To display data in 30-minute intervals, hover in between two columns.
 When the {% icon magnifying_glass %} appears, click it. <br>To see 15-minute intervals, hover over the 30 mark, and click the {% icon magnifying_glass %} when it appears.<br>To go back to displaying hour columns, click any full-hour mark.